rednafi/rednafi.com/content/python/proxy_pattern.md

 > provided, for example caching when operations on the real object are resource intensive,
 > or checking preconditions before operations on the real object are invoked.

-Pedagogically, the proxy pattern belongs to a family of patterns called the [structural pattern].
+Pedagogically, the proxy pattern belongs to a family of patterns called the structural pattern[^3].

 ## Why use it?